sinnie/learn_web_dev/node.md

 ### Asynchronous Node
 All API's of Node.js are _asynchronous or non-blocking_.
 This means that callbacks and promises are at the core of asynchronous Node.js.
 A simple definition of a callback is a function passed as an argument to another function.

-Error-first callbacks are widely used in Node by the core modules as well as most of the modules found on [npm](https://www.npmjs.com/).
+A common pattern of event-driven programming is succeed or fail.
+There are two common implementaions of that pattern in Node.js.
+The first is the Error-first callbacks, which are widely used in Node by the core modules as well as most of the modules found on [npm](https://www.npmjs.com/).
+The second pattern uses [promises]('./../promises.md').

 ##### Note
 * __error-handling__: instead of a `try-catch` block you have to check for errors in the callback
 * __no return value__: async functions do not return values; however, values will be passed to the callbacks

 Async actions are completed through callbacks and __The Event Loop__.